Federal Direct Loans

 There are two kinds of Federal Direct Loans:

 A Federal Direct Subsidized Loan is available to help meet financial need after other resources are subtracted or to the annual maximum loan limit, whichever is lower.
 Interest begins to accrue for the student six months after the student graduates or ceases to be enrolled at least half-time.
 Federal Direct Subsidized loans accrue interest after graduation or period of non-attendance.

 - Federal Direct Unsubsidized Loans.

 If your estimated cost of attendance is greater than your financial aid and you have not reached your annual maximum loan limit through the federal Direct Subsidized Loan, you may qualify for Federal Direct Unsubsidized Loan.
 A Federal Direct Unsubsidized Loan is not based on your financial need.
 Federal Direct Unsubsidized Loans accrue interest from when the loan is disbursed.

 - Let the interest accumulate, which adds to the principal amount of the loan, while increasing the amount to be repaid.

 You are charged interest on Federal Direct Loans from the time the loan is disbursed until it is paid in full.
-In addition to interest, all Federal Direct Loans have a 1.0% origination fee.
-This fee reduces the amount that disburses to your student account.
+View https://studentloans.gov to see the current interest rate for Direct Loans.

 How to Apply for a Federal Direct Loan (Subsidized or Unsubsidized)